By Helen Stone

-A new contemporary kitchen will balance what looks good with what works well so it pays to do your research on both.
+A new contemporary kitchen will balance what looks good with what works well, so it pays to do your research on both.
 That's where our guide on how to design a modern kitchen comes in.

-If you’re planning with a partner, a handful images are worth a thousand words and will prevent misunderstandings around sketchy terms like industrial or modern country.
+If you’re planning your modern kitchen ideas with a partner, a handful images are worth a thousand words and will prevent misunderstandings around sketchy terms like industrial or modern country.

-A good kitchen designer can advise on layout, storage and appliances, but be prepared to think through every little detail early in the process.
+A good kitchen designer can advise on layout, storage and appliances, but be prepared to think through every little detail early in the process, from utilities to your modern kitchen lighting options

 The positions of services such as water supply, drainage, ventilation, lighting and power sockets all need to be decided before the kitchen is installed.
-Never underestimate how many power points you will need in a modern kitchen – everyone wants to be on charge and connected these days so add USB ports too.
+Never underestimate how many power points you will need – everyone wants to be on charge and connected these days so add USB ports too.

 Where do I start when designing a modern kitchen?

 When you like what you see, book an appointment with a planner or designer.
 You may see just the one or perhaps several.
 And don’t be put off if you like the furniture but aren’t clicking with the person – ask to see someone else on the team.

 Building a kitchen extension?
 You really do need to be layout-ready stage before services go in, and having a kitchen designer onboard early on allows for small tweaks in the build that might deliver big wins.

 How do I design a modern kitchen layout?